cdabel/dbt-takehome/README.md

     - Running cumulative totals
     - Outstanding balance using `cumulative_spend - cumulative_repayment`
-    - A date spine ensures completeness even for dates with no transactions
+    - A date spine ensures completeness even for dates with no transactions The date spine begins several months before transaction data appears.
+I chose this early anchor date to ensure full coverage for any historical joins, future-ingested data, or backfill scenarios.
+The data could be even earlier to provide a consistent foundation for time-based transformations.

 ## Testing Strategy